-No matter if you decide to split your website by language or country, you will regardless have to make a fundamental technical decision that sets the stage for International SEO: how to best structure your website URL to filter down the separate versions you’ll then be optimizing for each geographic location or language.
+No matter if you decide to split your website by language or country.
+You have to make a fundamental technical decision that sets the stage for International SEO.
+How to best structure your website URL to filter down the separate versions.

-To achieve this, you have three main options available – CCTLDs (country code top-level domains), subdomains, and directories.
-Let’s briefly overview each of these options:
+You have three main options available to achieve this: CCTLDs (country code top-level domains), subdomains, and directories.
+Let’s briefly overview each of these options.

-Choosing CCTLDs involves registering a separate domain for each international version of your website, each domain sporting the appropriate local country code (yourwebsite.us, yourwebsite.co.uk, yourwebsite.it, and so forth).
-At first sight, this may seem like a good idea… but it can involve hefty expenses as you keep piling up domain registrations, which in some countries can be particularly expensive and require additional bureaucracies.
-In modern SEO, this option is really only viable and useful for big-budget companies looking to focus on individual countries separately.
+Choosing CCTLDs involves registering a separate domain for each international version of your website.
+In this case, each domain supports the appropriate local country code (yourwebsite.us, yourwebsite.co.uk, yourwebsite.it, and so forth).
+At first sight, this may seem like a good idea.
+However, it can involve hefty expenses as you keep piling up domain registrations.
+Additionally, it requires additional bureaucracies in some countries.
+This option is only viable and useful for big-budget companies looking to focus on individual countries separately.

 Using a subdomain to filter international versions of your websites is a more common option that is technically less demanding and less costly.
-This involves creating separate subdomains of your website, each targeted at a different country or language (us.yourwebsite.com, uk.yourwebsite.com, it.yourwebsite.com, etc).
+This involves creating separate subdomains of your website.
+Each targets a different country or language (us.yourwebsite.com, uk.yourwebsite.com, it.yourwebsite.com, etc.).
 Each subdomain will host a different version of your website that is fully optimized for that language, allowing for more precise and manageable international optimization.

 The simplest available option involves using sub-directories in your domain to serve different versions (such as www.yourwebsite.com/uk/, www.yourwebsite.com/uk, www.yourwebsite.com/it, and so forth).
-This option is the simplest to implement out of the three, but it can be unwieldy if your website has many versions that involve ongoing content creation and optimization.
+This option is the simplest to implement out of the three.
+However, it can be hard to manage if your website has many versions that involve ongoing content creation and optimization.

 Any of these options will require you to optimize each website version separately with relevant local keywords, meta tags, and translated content.

 If you choose to keep all your international website versions running from the same TLD (either through a subdomain or directory), you must use the hreflang attribute to clearly separate each country-specific website.
-Here’s how it’s done:
+Here’s how to do it: